Services

 What Is Mold?

 Molds are microscopic fungi that live on plant or animal matter.
-No one knows how many species of fungi exist, but estimates range from tens of thousands to perhaps three hundred thousand or more.
+No one knows how many species of fungi exist, but estimates range from tens of thousands to perhaps 300,000, or more.
 Most are filamentous organisms, and the production of spores is characteristic of fungi in general.
 These spores can be air-, water-, or insect-borne.

 Molds can grow on cloth, carpets, leather, wood, sheet rock, insulation (and on human foods) when moist conditions exist (Gravesen et al., 1999).
 Because molds grow in moist or wet indoor environments, it is possible for people to become exposed to molds and their products, either by direct contact on surfaces, or through the air, if mold spores, fragments, or mold products are aerosolized.